 Within treasury teams, employers are favouring seconding senior professionals to other departments to upskill internally and share their specialist knowledge.

-“As a result, demand is high for junior professionals to provide support with strong technical skills in cash management and treasury operations,” commented Lynley Hall, Manager at Robert Walters.
+“As a result, demand is high for junior professionals to provide support with strong technical skills in cash management and treasury operations,” commented Daniel Connors, Director at Robert Walters.

 Employers face skills shortages for junior specialists